lamhq/tech-notes/pages/backend/typescript/syntax/decorators.md

 x
 ```

-Wen evaluating multiple decorators on a single declaration in TypeScript:
+When evaluating multiple decorators on a single declaration in TypeScript:
 - Decorator Factories are evaluated top-to-bottom to return the real decorators
 - Decorator are called bottom-to-top